Alfonso Rivas Player Props: Pirates vs. Brewers

 Alfonso Rivas At The Plate

-- Rivas has two doubles, a triple, a home run and three walks while batting .261.
+- Rivas is batting .231 with two doubles, a triple, a home run and four walks.

-- Rivas has picked up a hit in four games this season (50.0%), including one multi-hit game.
+- Rivas has had a base hit in four of nine games this year, and multiple hits once.

+- He has hit a long ball in one of nine games, and in 3.3% of his plate appearances.

-- Rivas has driven in a run in two games this season, with multiple runs batted in once.
+- Rivas has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored a run in four of eight games so far this year.
+- He has scored in four of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.